mcarr-and/go-gin-marshalling/README.md

 * Database migration tooling via scripts
 * Fuzz testing
 * Adding CI server integration
-* Adding project to a Docker container
 * Helm chart to add Gin Server and Database
-* Terrafrom project into EKS
+* Terraform project into EKS

 ## Bibliography of sites used for creating this project: